NatalieSoberano/Soberano_N_ChatApp/README.md

 * Socket.io - JavaScript Library
 * [MAMPStack](Macintosh, Apache, MySql and PHP) - Server Side

-## Project Objective
+## Project Objective:
 * To create an interactive Chat Application

-## Instilation
+## Instilation:
 * Open Terminal on your computer
-* Choose the location of where you want your repository to be stored; for    example placing in your htdocs folder
+* Choose the location of where you want your repository to be stored; for example placing
+in your htdocs folder
 * "$ cd Desktop"
 * Clone the reposity to your local machine
 * "git clone https://github.com/NatalieSoberano/Soberano_N_ChatApp.git"